bocoup/web-platform-contribution-guide/src/skills.rst

 Conformance Class
 '''''''''''''''''

-A Conformance class is an implementation of a web standard that requirements can apply to.
+A conformance class is an implementation of a web standard that requirements can apply to.
 For example, user agents (web browsers), documents (created by web developers), conformance checkers or validators, and authoring tools are all types of conformance classes.

-For example, the following requirement about the ``href`` attribute’s value applies to the documents conformance class but not to the user agents conformance class:
+For example, the following requirement about the ``href`` attribute’s value applies to the "documents" conformance class but not to the "user agents" conformance class:

     The ``href`` attribute on ``a`` and ``area`` elements must have a value that is a valid URL potentially surrounded by spaces.

-On the other hand, this requirement applies for how to parse the ``href`` attribute applies to the user agents conformance class and not to the documents conformance class:
+On the other hand, this requirement applies for how to parse the ``href`` attribute applies to the "user agents" conformance class and not to the "documents" conformance class:

     When a user follows a hyperlink created by an element subject, optionally with a hyperlink suffix, the user agent must run the following steps: